Jwonsever/Mycraft/README.md

     We implemented collision detection between the Human Player (Represented by a 2 height tall object, with the 'eye' at height 1.6) and between all of the blocks in the scene.
 There is also a coordinate frame forcing no two blocks to ever be in the same square.

 Textures
-    We implemented new features to our texture implementation from hw4, including:
+    We implemented new features to our texture implementation, including:
     -Mipmapping, 3 stages of mipmaps to make textures look more pleasant.
     -Many more textures added, implemented a List + Enum pair representing all the textures.
     -Textures are loaded given only a filename.
 Easy to add new textures.
     -GL_Clamp (Psuedo Cell Shading) This gives the black lines around the edge of each block, much faster then wireframe + fill using Opengl.

 Animations
-    We implemented animations, similar to hw4.
     -Sun moves around the world.
     -HUD highlights depends on which block you select to use.